 RA Symptoms Away From the Joints

 Although rheumatoid arthritis almost always affects joints, it can also involve other areas of the body.
-The resulting inflammation can result in varied symptoms outside the joints, such as:
+The resulting inflammation can lead to varied symptoms outside the joints, such as:

 Painful lumps under the skin (nodules)